Konfekt/fuzzyfinders.sh/README.md

-The files `fuzzyfinders.bash` and `fuzzyfinders.zsh` set up key bindings in `Bash` and `ZSH` to insert, right at the cursor position, a fuzzily found
+The shell script files `fuzzyfinders.bash` and `fuzzyfinders.zsh` set up key bindings in `Bash` and `ZSH` to insert, right at the cursor position, a fuzzily found

 - command line of the history (by default bound to `ctrl-x,h`),
 - file path (by default bound to `ctrl-x,f`).